 The GMAT is required for all students who have not completed the BYU accounting junior core.
 Although the minimum GMAT score required is 500, students with a GMAT score of less than 600 are rarely admitted, and the average GMAT score for students admitted is usually in the 650-680 range.
 If an applicant retakes the GMAT test, the higher score is used.

-The minimum GPA is 3.0 for the last 60 credit hours a student has completed.
+The minimum GPA is 3.0 for the last sixty credit hours a student has completed.
 The average GPA of admitted applicants is approximately 3.7.

 The application deadline is 1 March.
-Admission decisions are made mid-May, and all applicants are notified by the end of May.
-Notification will be sent in a letter from Graduate Studies.
+Admission decisions are made mid-May, and all applicants are notified by 1 June.
+Notification will be sent in an email and letter from Graduate Studies.
 Applicants who are admitted to the MAcc program will receive an email from the department that includes instructions for accepting the admission offer, a proposed graduation plan to be submitted, and registration information.

 Students must apply to the MAcc program through Graduate Studies.
 The site includes things to know before applying, cost of attendance, how to apply, an application checklist, and how to check an application’s status.Apply